jacksleight/statamic-bard-mutator/docs/upgrade-1-0-to-2-0.md

 ---

-Bard Mutator 2.0 integrates with the new Tiptap PHP library in Statamic 3.4, which works differently from the previous version.
+Bard Mutator 2.0 integrates with the new Tiptap 2 PHP library in Statamic 3.4, which works differently from the previous version.
 As Bard Mutator provides low-level access to the Tiptap rendering process it also works differently now.
-There are two high impact breaking changes, and a core feature has been deprecated and replaced with a new version.
+There are two high-impact breaking changes, and a core feature has been deprecated and replaced with a new version.

 ## Breaking Changes

-### Node & Mark Names (High Impact)
+### Node & mark name changes (High Impact)

 Some node and mark names have changed in Tiptap 2.
 The table below lists the affected names, which you’ll need to update if you’re using them: